 Modern photos of screen-used sashes indicate that they were constructed of a loose, stretchy mesh featuring a brightly-reflective and highly-textured gold metallic side.

 As an indicator of weave, nearby light sources could easily be seen through the mesh when backlit on display, despite that it appeared deceptively dense on-screen.

 Unfortunately, there is currently no known source for the original fabric.

 One substitute that is widely used by the fan community is gold sparkle tinsel:

-Albeit not having the correct weave, it provides a worthy simulation of the original fabric — which itself could be seen with a stray piece of "tinsel" sticking out from time to time!
+Albeit not having the correct weave, it provides a worthy simulation of the original fabric's effect — which itself could be seen with a stray piece of "tinsel" sticking out from time to time!

 One can reasonably expect a yield of 3 to 6 sashes per metre, however sash fabric should be sought in full 55 to 60 inch width, so that complete sashes for the widest possible range of waist sizes can be made from single straight cuts.